dthain/compilers-fa22/syllabus.md

 ## Grading Policies

-Paper assignments should be brought to class and are due at the **beginning** of class on the date due.
-Programming assignments must be submitted electronically **before 5PM** on the date due.
+Written homeworks will be submitted as PDFs or images on Canvas, and programming assignments must be pushed to your private github repository by the deadline.
+Both are due **before 5PM** on the date due.

 **Late assignments will receive no credit.**
 You are free to turn in programming assignments